baoisnotruski/csd-content/csd_content.md

 ## Section 2 - What We Do
 ### Build
 We build software with quality code and processes.
 Our team of expert software developers launch products that look good inside out.
-This quality architecture translates to perfect user experience and products that can scale with your business.
+Our design philosophy translates to perfect user experience and products that can scale with your business.

 ### Customize
 Our team creates unique solutions to meet changing business needs and dynamic goals.
-Our project managers, internet marketers, and CTOs can also join in to complement our software powerhouse.
+Our project managers, digital marketers, and CTOs can also join in to complement our software powerhouse.

 ### Grow
 We grow your business by maximizing efficiency and minimizing software costs.
 Our pipeline of expert engineers go beyond filling the talent gap -- we propel your project forward.